vigliensoni/R-VAE-JS/README.md

 Audio playback working on Firefox and Chrome.
 MIDI output only working on Chrome.

-Play with R-VAE on the browser: https://vigliensoni.github.io/R-VAE-JS/
+Play with latest version of R-VAE on the browser: https://vigliensoni.github.io/R-VAE-JS-dev/

 ### Installation: